tigressine/lion/docs/README.rst

 contributing
 ====
 We welcome new contributors who want to help make this project better!
-Take a look at the guidelines and API reference before you get started.
+Take a look at the development guidelines_ and `API reference`_ before you get started.

-Guidelines_

-`API Reference`_

 information
 ====